RosettaCommons/documentation/application_documentation/rna/rnp-ddg.md

 ####################################
 ```

-As noted in this message, the ddG results are also listed in the `ddG_score.txt` files in each of the run directories.
-The first column in a `ddG_score.txt` specifies the calculated ddG value in kcal/mol.
+As noted in this message, the ΔΔG results are also listed in the `ddG_score.txt` files in each of the run directories.
+The first column in a `ddG_score.txt` specifies the calculated ΔΔG value in kcal/mol.

 Normally, *Step 3* should be repeated 20 times for the top 20 structures from Step 2, and then the final results should be averaged.